-"I know.
-No one has the right to say things like that.
-I know that very well.
-Man is too insignificant, too limited, to even try to comprehend God's mysterious ways.
-But what can someone like myself do?
-I'm neither a sage nor a just man.
-I am not a saint.I'm a simple creature of flesh and bone.
+"It's over.
+God is no longer with us...I'm a simple creature of flesh and bone.
 I suffer hell in my soul and my flesh.
 I also have eyes and I see what is being done here.
 Where is God's mercy?
 Where's God?
 How can I believe, how can anyone believe in this God of Mercy?"

-The Problem of Evil
+Post-Holocaust Theology and the Problem of Evil

-As you might recall from the "God and Suffering: Fyodor Dostoyevsky" interactive essay, a particularly strong argument against the existence of God is the problem of evil.
+As you may recall from the "God and Suffering: Fyodor Dostoyevsky" digital essay, a particularly strong argument against the existence of God is the problem of evil.
 The Holocaust would seem as an apt example for the argument, making it an important topic for theists to unravel.
 The implications of the Holocaust for the problem of evil become more apparent through the Jewish conception of God.
 Jews believe that God brings judgement, but his divine judgement is just and tempered by mercy.
 In fact, God is defined by his interventions to protect his people, such as delivering the Israelites from slavery in Egypt (Exodus 20:2).

 If God rewards the righteous and punishes the wicked, what does that say about the Holocaust?
 Joel Teitelbaum, a Hassidic Jewish rabbi and Holocaust survivor, believed that the Holocaust was a divine punishment for the sins of the Jewish people.
 Richard Rubenstein was a Jewish theologian and post-Holocaust scholar who argued in After Auschwitz that the only rational response to the Holocaust is to reject God's existence and that all existence is ultimately meaningless.
 He endorsed an existentialist view, where humans define meaning for themselves.
 Later on in his life, Rubenstein clarified his view, explaining that belief in God is still rational but that our culture is one defined by the "death of God."
 In this setting, while God may exist, humanity treats God as if he does not exist, instead allowing individuals to create their own meaning.

 Although negative reactions to God, such as denying his existence, are present in post-Holocaust theology, the views of Teitelbaum, Rubenstein, and others like them are largely rejected by Jews and the broader theological community.
-David Weiss Halvini, a Holocaust survivor and Jewish scholar, summarizes the shortcomings of these views in "Prayer in the Shoah."
+David Weiss Halvini, a Holocaust survivor and Jewish scholar, summarizes the shortcomings of these views in "Prayer in the Shoah":